WeisshorNz/L5-Mission1/README.md

 Install NPM packages listed above:

 ## Usage
-This project can be used as a back end server for an car insurance business, in wich three apis calculate car value, risk rating and premuim
+This project can be used as a back end server for a car insurance business, in wich three apis calculate car value, risk rating and premuim

 ## Roadmap
 - [ ] Api 1 calculates a car value, based on two inputs as json: Model and Year of car